arturoromeroslc/e2e/README.md

 ## Developer Experience

 - Make end-to-end tests simple to run and [debug](https://github.com/GoogleChrome/puppeteer#debugging-tips)
-- Push test failure notifications to engineers
+- Push test failure notifications to our engineers
 - Leverage open source libraries

 ## Actionability

 - Push test reports to engineers
 - Clearly highlight failures and suite stability through notifications and reporting
-- Test failures need to be actionable
+- Test failures to be actionable
+- Make it as straightforward for new engineers to learn

 ## Scalability

-- Run many tests quickly and reliably
+- Run tests quickly and reliably
-- Make it straightforward for new engineers to learn
+- Run as many test as we wanted in parallel

 # Introducing an end-to-end testing system using Puppeteer, Lambda, and AWS CDK.